PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Azure.Client.md

 | `ClientSecret.ClientId` | The client identifier that should be used by `ClientSecretCredential`.
 Required (if enabled) (no default value). |
 | `ClientSecret.ClientSecret` | The client secret that should be used by `ClientSecretCredential`.
 Required (if enabled) (no default value). |

 The way these options are used to build the credential chain will depend on the service in question.
-Typically, however, the order will be: managed identity, Visual Studio, Visual Studio Code, Azure CLI, and finally client secret.
+Typically, however, the order should be: managed identity, Visual Studio, Visual Studio Code, Azure CLI, and finally client secret.